Cemeteries and Cemetery Administration

 MRSC is aware of 103 cemetery districts in Washington State; for a complete list, download our List of Cemetery Districts (Excel spreadsheet).

 For a map of these districts, see the State Auditor's Office page Explore Governments That Serve You.
-(Under "Choose a Mode," select "Government Type Mode," then click on "Cemetery District."
+(Under "Choose a Mode," select "Government Type Mode," then click on "Cemetery District.")

-Disposal of Remains of Indigent Persons
+Remains of Indigent Persons

-- RCW 36.39.030 - Disposal of remains of indigent persons
+- RCW 36.39.030 – Remains of indigent persons

 - RCW 73.08.070 - County burial of indigent deceased veterans